tjbrennan/obsidian-color-cycler/README.md

 A timer can be set to automatically cycle the color at a specified interval in seconds.
 The timer resets when the plugin loads or the color is cycled manually.

-### Status bar
+### Cycle color on load

-The current HSL value of the accent color can be displayed in the status bar.
-This can be useful for debugging.
+The color can be cycled automatically when the plugin loads.
+This can be useful if you close the app before the timer has a chance to cycle the color.

 ## Support

+If you encounter bugs or have a feature request, feel free to create an issue on GitHub!

-If you enjoy using this plugin, consider supporting my work.
+If you enjoy using this plugin, consider supporting my work:

 <a href="https://www.buymeacoffee.com/tjbrennan"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=☕&slug=tjbrennan&button_colour=5F7FFF&font_colour=ffffff&font_family=Lato&outline_colour=000000&coffee_colour=FFDD00" /></a>
 <a href='https://ko-fi.com/P5P2UVA8M' target='_blank'><img height='48' style='border:0px;height:48px;' src='https://storage.ko-fi.com/cdn/kofi3.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>